cferdinandi/houdini/README.md

-# Tabby - Simple, mobile-first toggle tabs.
+# Houdini - A simple collapse-and-expand widget.
-Tabby is a lightweight JavaScript and CSS kit for mobile-first toggle tabs.
-It's style-light so you can easily modify it to fit your design.
+Houdini is a lightweight and progressively enhanced expand-and-collapse widget.

 ## How It Works
 Getting started with Tabby is really easy.
-[View the online tutorial](http://cferdinandi.github.com/tabby/) or dig through the example.html file.
+[View the online tutorial](http://cferdinandi.github.com/houdini/) or dig through the example.html file.

 ## Changelog
-* 01/22/2013
+* 01/24/2013
   * Initial release.

 ## License
-Tabby is licensed under the [WTFPL](http://www.wtfpl.net/) + "Not going to maintain this because the rent is too damn high" License.
+Tabby is licensed under the [WTFPL](http://www.wtfpl.net/).